 The science of particulate materials in process industries is highly complex.
 Understanding the ways in which powders, or other particles, behave can minimize processing problems, which means improvements in quality control and decreased environmental emissions.

-Department engineers focus on the synthesis characterization and processing of novel polymer-based architectures used in a variety of technologies and devices, ranging from energy storage to medical devices.
+Department engineers focus on the synthesis characterization and processing of novel polymer-based architectures, such as plastics and resins, used in a variety of technologies and devices including energy storage devices, medical devices and cosmetics.CHBE 490 student discuss micro-plasticsChBE 490 students discuss micro-fibers

 ChBE research focuses on making mutations to a protein or peptide to improve its function to a specific target - for example, optimizing an antimicrobial peptide sequence to effectively kill a harmful bacteria.